MaticaBogdan91/FunctionalPrograming/README.md

-# Functional Programing , using Streams   ( using Pokemons  example)
+# Functional Programing in Java , using Streams   ( using Pokemons  example)

+Project main purpose to use FunctionalPrograming because it avoid concepts of shared state, mutable data observed in Object Oriented Programming.

  Stream API is used to proces collections of object : LIST,SET,MAP, being a sequence of objects that supports various methods to produce te desired result